ToniWonKanobi/theoveranalyzed.net/posts/2015/8/14/star-wars-land-is-disneys-largest-park-expansion-with-cantina-and-millennium-falcon-d23-expo-2015.md

 ### Update: Date of Completion?
 <p class="updateTime"><time datetime="2015-08-17">August 17, 2015</time></p>

 On the topic of *when*, it seems that there's still no official word.
-[Peter Sciretta][slashfilm] today wrote further on the matter, offering his speculation as to the park's eventual opening:
+[Peter Sciretta][1] today wrote further on the matter, offering his speculation as to the park's eventual opening.

-> So if construction begins in mid 2017 in Disneyland, I would expect a 2022 opening date.
->
-> Seven years is a long time to wait, but it seems like Star Wars Land will be rather neat.

 </aside>

-[slashfilm]: http://www.slashfilm.com/star-wars-land-questions/ "More from Peter Scrietta"
+[1]: http://www.slashfilm.com/star-wars-land-questions/ "More from Peter Scrietta"